evertonstz/pynps/README.md

 Enter the number for what you want to download, you can enter multiple separated by commas:
 ```
 ******
-* wanna return every single american DLC for the psvita?
+Wanna return every single american DLC for the psvita?
 Sure, it's slow but it's a free country:
 >$ python3.7 main.py -c psv -r usa -dd _all
 ```
 that's too big to output here, mate :<